Information About CSET Single Subject Test

-The CSET single subject is available in the paper-based format of the test.
+This test is available in the paper-based format.
 One session of a paper-based test is for five hours and you can opt to take up to three subtests of a single exam, up to four subtests of the English test or up to three subtests from various exams if they come under English, Science, Specialized Science or Social Science.

 Question Types and Scoring

 Both multiple-choice questions and constructed-response type questions are administered in the different subtests of the test.
 The total number of questions is different for each subtest.
 The multiple-choice questions are scored based on the number of correct answers and there is no negative marking for incorrect answers.
 For constructed-response type questions, the responses are scored by experts based on certain standards and these standards vary for the different subjects.